Author's Blog

 #1:

 My nurse wanted to give me my daily hebburn shot either in my stomach or my arm.
-She didn't know where I had my surgery, and, anatomically, the stomach is the best place to give that specific kind of shot, as the medicine requires a certain amount of fat at the site of the injection for proper absorption.
-She could obviously see that my twig-arms didn't qualify (but, then again, she said she believed no part of my body could qualify, including my concave stomach).
+She didn't know where I had my surgery, and, anatomically, the stomach is the best place to give that specific kind of shot since the medicine requires a certain amount of fat at the site of the injection for proper absorption.
+She could see that my twig-arms obviously didn't qualify (but, then again, she said she believed no part of my body could, including my concave stomach).
 In any case, I told her to give to my arm, since my abdomen was the site of the surgical incision.
 She said, "Oh, I'm sure there's some room next to the incision."
 Was she kidding!?
-My stomach hurt so badly, I couldn't even stand the feeling of my gown touching it.
+My stomach hurt so badly, it couldn't tolerate the mere touch of my gown.
 Yes, I actually sat there holding my gown up all day for the first three days after the surgery, so it wouldn't even brush into my tummy.
 And she wanted to stick it with a needle.

 #2:

 At 4:00AM on Saturday, February 2nd, a technician thought it was a fabulous time to give me a chest X-ray.
 You know that heavy pad that's used to shield body parts that don't need to be imaged?
-The technician woke me up that morning by dropping that pad on my stomach.
-No exaggeration - he actually dropped it from a couple feet up, smack dab onto my stomach.
+He woke me up that morning by dropping pad on my stomach.
+No exaggeration - he actually dropped it, smack dab onto my incision.
 It was all I could do not to scream at the top of my lungs and wake up the whole ward.

 #3:

-My roommate used to defecate on the floor of the bathroom.
+My roommate defecated on the floor of the bathroom.
 Not just once or twice, but multiple times a day, every day.
-Nearly half a week passed and no one cleaned the diarrhea - more just kept piling up.
-I was stunned the staff at Georgetown would actually leave things that way.
-So, I made a special request to have it cleaned.
-After another twenty-four hours, it appeared as though my inquiry was ignored.
+One really cannot blame her - she did just come out of GI surgery, after all.
+The unbelievable part is that three days passed and no one cleaned the diarrhea - more just kept piling up.
+How could the staff at Georgetown leave post-operative patients in such an unsanitary environment?
+So, I placed a special request, but after yet another day, it appeared as though my inquiry was ignored.
 It turned out they had sent the housekeepers to the wrong room.
-When it finally did get cleaned, I didn't even get to use the bathroom before my roommate went back in there and... well, you can guess the rest.
+When it finally did get cleaned, I didn't even get to use the bathroom once before my roommate went back in there and... well, you can guess the rest.

 #4: